EduPH/EduPH.github.io/_posts/2019-8-24-ANNandSC.md

 ### Simplicial Complexes

-Simplicial complexes will be our main structure.
+Simplicial complexes will be our main structure[^1].
 If we want to approximate a continuous function from a given space $$X\subset \mathbb{R}^n$$ to $$Y\subset \mathbb{R}^m$$, we need a more simple representation of $$X$$ and $$Y$$.
 So, if $$X$$ and $$Y$$ are triangulable, and we know that triangulation, we can build a continuous function that **approximates**